-The dotCMS permission system enables system administrators to control user access to all dotCMS content and backend functionality through the use of both individual user permissions and Roles assigned to each user.
+The dotCMS permission system enables you to control user access to all dotCMS content and backend functionality through the use of both individual user permissions and Roles assigned to each user.

 Access to Content

-Each user may only access content in a particular way if they have been assigned a user role that provides the appropriate type of access to that content, or individually granted access to that object.
+Each user may only access content or objects in a particular way if they have been assigned a user Role that provides the appropriate type of access to that content, or individually granted access to that object.
 Since permissions provide for many different types of access (e.g. View, Add, Edit, Publish, etc.), you can provide detailed access control to all types of content including simple Content, Content Types, folders and files, Pages, Categories, and more.

 Using permission inheritance, you can configure your site to automatically assign appropriate permissions to new content.
 By avoiding the need to permission each object individually, you can allow your content contributors to create content without being concerned about (or aware of) permissions.

-Role permissions also define which backend tabs a user will be able to see when logging on to the backend.
-As a result, users with different roles will have a customized backend user experience and see only the tools and dotCMS objects they need to work with and are authorized for.
-Backend permissions are completely customizable and access to backend tabs and objects can be configured/edited at any time.
+Role permissions also define which Tools a user will be able to see when logging into the back-end.
+As a result, users with different Roles will have a customized backend user experience and see only the tools and dotCMS objects they need to work with and are authorized for.
+Back-end permissions are completely customizable and access to back-end Tools and objects can be changed at any time.

 Typical CMS Administrator view of the dotCMS backend

 Typical Content Contributor view of the dotCMS backend

 There are additional configuration settings and options to control and provide access to the REST API, including both options to limit which users can view and change content via the API, and the use of API Tokens to provide external applications a consistent method of accessing the API.